-- Intricacy – Gravure printing is the only high speed and volume print process capable of printing continuous tone images, also known as vignette effect
+- Intricacy – Gravure printing is the only high-speed and volume print process capable of printing continuous tone images, also known as the vignette effect

 - Print Quality – As a direct print process gravure printing results in better ink laydown and more consistent print quality